CS-DS-125/125book/source/01-Introduction/WhatIsComputer.rst

 In a sense, you need two skills to be a programmer:

--  First, you need to know the programming language (Python, in our case) -- you need to know the vocabulary and the grammar.
+-  First, you need to know the programming language (Python, in our case).
+   Knowing a language means you need to know the vocabulary and the grammar.
 You need to be able to spell the words in this new language properly and know how to construct well-formed "sentences" in this new language.

 -  Second, you need to "tell a story".
 In writing a story, you combine words and sentences to convey an idea to the reader.
 There is a skill